Wolox/react-chat-widget/README.md

 - **renderCustomComponent**
   - params:
     - component: Component to be render,
-    - props: props the component needs
+    - props: props the component needs,
+    - showAvatar: boolean, default value: false; the component will be rendered with the avatar like the messages
   - Method to render a custom component inse the messages container.
 With this method, you can add whatever component you need the widget to have.

-Markdown is supported for this type of messages.
+**Markdown is supported for the responses and user messages.**

-For the method `addLinkSnippet(link)`, the link object has to be like:

 ## About